Simultaneous dense and nondense orbits for toral diffeomorphisms: The geometry of the fractal for

-The contracting space and its translate are leaves in the stable foliation for $T$.
-As distinct leaves of the same foliation are disjoint, the only way for the contracting space and its translate to intersect is if they coincide.
-Recall that $\Cc_M$ is contained in the contracting space and $\Cc_M'$ is in the translate of the contracting space through the rational point $y_m$.
-Thus, if we assume that $\Cc_M, \Cc_M'$ are not disjoint, then $y_m$ is in the contracting space.
-Since $y_0$ is not an integral point, no point in its orbit is either.
-Thus, there exists a positive minimal distance between the orbit of $y_0$ and $\boldsymbol{0}$, which contradicts the fact that $T^{i}(y_m)$ is shrinking towards $\boldsymbol{0}$ as $i \rightarrow \infty$.
+Let $P(\a_q, y_q)$ be the unique element of $\Pp(\a_q)$ chosen in the construction of $B$.
+The stable manifolds $E^-$ and $E^-(y_q)$ are leaves in the stable foliation for $T$.
+As distinct leaves of the same foliation are disjoint, the only way for them to intersect is if they coincide.
+Recall that $\Cc_M \subset E^-$ and $\Cc_M' \subset E^-(y_q)$.
+Thus, if we assume that $\Cc_M, \Cc_M'$ are not disjoint, then $y_q \in E^-$, but the proof of the claim in Section~\ref{susubsecUniMeetsInt} gives a contradiction.

 Assume that $\Cc_M$ meets $\bigcup_{n=M+1}^\infty T^{-n} B$.
 Then there exists $y \in \Cc_M \cap T^{-n} B$ for some $n > M$.
 Call the tube corresponding to $M$ the old tube and $n$, the new tube.
-Taking slices through the two tubes at $y$ shows that they overlap properly at $y'$, a point in the intersection of the two tubes.
+Taking slices through the two tubes at $y$ shows that they overlap properly at a point $y'$ in the intersection of the two tubes.
+(Recall that the both tubes are open, so $y'$ lies on the slice through $y$ but cannot be $y$, as $y$ lies on the edge of the old tube and not in the open intersection.)
 This contradicts Proposition~\ref{propNoProperOverlaps}.
 The same proof suffices for $\Cc_M'$. \end{proof}

-Let $y \in F$.
-A \textit{piece of space parallel to the contracting space} is a translate of an open subset of the contracting space.

-We must now distinguish two types of slices: interior and boundary.
-Given a tube $T^{-k}B$, the two distinct \textit{boundary slices} are $\Ee_k$ and $\Ee_k'$.
-They cannot coincide.
-All other slices of the tube are \textit{interior slices.}

-The following is the key lemma.\footnote{Case~2 of the proof of this lemma requires $d=2$.
-All of the proceeding (Section~\ref{secConFracforT} and Section~\ref{secGeoFracforT} up to Case 2 of this lemma) is also valid for $d \geq 2$ with $T$ diagonalizable with all positive real eigenvalues.}